vartikavr/trySubmit/README.md

 ### Disadvantage

 - Shallow copy may create ambiguity and dangling pointers due to sharing of same memory location for dynamically allocated variables.

+## **Deep Copy**

+When an object is created by copying the data of the original object along with allocation of memory, then it is called a deep copy of the object.
+The data copied includes all the data members of the associated class.</br>
+The replica object will have copies of the actual values and would live in distinct memory from the original object.
+Therefore, the changes made in one of the objects will `not` be reflected on the other object.